Meet our Teaching Staff

 Erin began gymnastics at age 5 and started competing 2 years later.
 She was a competitive gymnast throughout her childhood, including a few years on her high school gymnastics team.
 Erin started teaching gymnastics in 1993.
 She graduated from UMASS Amherst with a degree in Psychology.
 Erin coached competitive gymnastics at the Greenfield YMCA for 5 years before coming to Kaleidoscope in 2004.
 In her 16 years at Kaleidoscope, Erin has coached gymnasts of all abilities and ages to success in J.O., Xcel and Group Gym programs.
 Erin lives in Plymouth with her husband.
 She enjoys sports, football, tie dye and Star Wars!

-Cameron Decas graduated from Salem State University with a B.S. in Sports and Movement Science and a double major in Dance.
+Cameron Decas graduated from Salem State University in May 2020 with a B.S. in Sports and Movement Science and a double major in Dance.
 He was a member of Salem Dance Ensemble and Repertory Dance Theatre from 2016 to 2020.
 While at Salem State, Cameron attended the American College Dance Association Conference in 2017, 2018, and 2019 performing works by James Morrow, Kelsey Blanchette, and Aysha Upchurch.
 Cameron was awarded the Presidential Arts Scholarship as well as the Summer Artistic Development Grant.
 With this grant, he was given the opportunity to have his new solo Astral Projection choreographed by Jenna Pollack.
 He had the privilege of being cast in residencies at Salem State, working with Bill Evans, Nateli Ruiz, Hollis Bartlett, and Jeannette Neil.
 Cameron had the pleasure of dancing alongside Bill Evans at The Dance Complex for his show titled “Bill Evans 78!”.
 He has performed as a solo dancer with the New Bedford Symphony Orchestra in “Puttin’ on the Ritz” and recently in “The Beatles” as well as at the Salem Arts Festival in 2018 and 2019.
 Cameron plans on pursuing his Master’s Degree in Occupational Therapy in the near future.
 He attended Kaleidoscope from 1999 to 2016 and is thrilled to be back teaching at his home away from home!

 Brooke DiFrancesco was born in Rhode Island where she currently resides.
 She received her early ballet training at the Brae Crest School of Ballet and later at the Boston Ballet School.
 Brooke furthered her ballet education by attending many prestigious summer programs such as, American Ballet Theatre, School of American Ballet, Miami City Ballet and Boston Ballet.
 Beginning in the summer of 2009, Brooke began dancing professionally with the Island Moving Company in Newport, Rhode Island where she is currently a company dancer.
 While dancing with IMC, Brooke has been given the opportunity to tour with the company to many places throughout the US, as well as their most recent international tour.
 She has been featured in many leading roles with IMC, including “Lucy” in Dracula, “Wendy” in Peter Pan and one of her favorites, the “Sugar Plum Fairy” in the Nutcracker.
 Brooke is also the Director of Education, Director of the IMC’s Jr Company and a faculty member for IMC’s ballet school, Newport Academy of Ballet.
 Additionally, she teaches in many dance schools throughout Rhode Island and Massachusetts.
 This is Brooke’s 9th season teaching for KODG.